nathanaelrajah/sw_documentation_template/documentation/01_introduction_and_goals.rst

 The *Produktbeschreibung* and especially the *Zweckbestimmung* give an overview of the intended use of this system.

 .. todo::
-	Insert link to the Produktbeschreibung

-	Insert link to the Zweckbestimmung

 .. _quality_goals: